© WEP 2019

 We actively encourage applications from students regardless of race, physical features, culture, linguistic background, religion, sex, sexual orientation, gender identity, age or disability.

-All people engaged in child-related work, including volunteers, are required to hold a Working with Children Check and to provide evidence of this Check.
+All people engaged in child-related work, including volunteers, as well as external contractors with regular access to our office (i.e. cleaners, IT staff), are required to hold a Working with Children Check and to provide evidence of this Check.
 Please see the relevant Working with Children Check websites:

 We carry out reference checks and police record checks to ensure that we are recruiting the right people.
 Police record checks are used only for the purposes of recruitment and are discarded after the recruitment process is complete.
 We retain records (but not the actual criminal record) if an applicant’s criminal history affected our decision making process.